CINPLA/cinpla-onboarding/README.md

 ## Installation

-### Loging into the web server
-The easiest way to run this and other notebooks for staff and students at Monash University is to log into the Jupyter server at [https://sci-web17-v01.ocio.monash.edu.au/hub].
-The steps for running notebooks are:
-* Log in using your monash email address.
-The first time you log in an empty account will automatically be set up for you.
-* Press the start button (if prompted by the system)
-* Use the menu of the jupyter system to upload a .ipynb python notebook file or to start a new notebook.

-### Installing

 Python runs on windows, linux, mac and other environments.
 There are many python distributions available.
 However the recommended way to install python under Microsoft Windows or Linux is to use the Anaconda distribution available at [https://www.continuum.io/downloads].
 Make sure to get the Python *3.5* version, not 2.7.
 This distribution comes with the [SciPy](https://www.scipy.org/) collection of scientific python tools as well as the iron python notebook.
-For developing python code without notebooks consider using [spyder](https://github.com/spyder-ide/spyder) (also included with Anaconda)

 To open a notebook with anaconda installed, from the terminal run:

-    ipython notebook
+    jupyter notebook

-Note that for the Monash University optimisation course additional modules relating to the commercial optimisation library [CPLEX](http://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/index.html) and possibly [Gurobi](http://www.gurobi.com/) will be used.
-These libraries are not available as part of any standard distribution but are available under academic licence and are included on the [Monash server](https://sci-web17-v01.ocio.monash.edu.au/hub).

-## How to learn from this resource?

-Download all the  notebooks from Moodle or https://gitlab.erc.monash.edu.au/andrease/Python4Maths.git

-Upload them to the monash server and lauch them or launch ipython notebook from the folder which contains the notebooks.
-Open each one of them

-Cell > All Output > Clear

-This will clear all the outputs and now you can understand each statement and learn interactively.

 ## License
 This work is licensed under the Creative Commons Attribution 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/